Introduction

 some comforting sense of absolute belonging and acceptance.
 Those who are

-protection.
-But the feeling is fractured more often than not by parental
+protection, although the feeling is fractured more often than not by ordinary

 |

-new partner even at the funeral for the old one.
-Yet sooner or later the
+searching for a new partner even at the funeral for the old one.
+Yet sooner or later

 tribulation. |